pwasiewi/arduinolab/README.md

 Previously, it is mandatory install the development environment.
 If you use the Arduino IDE, exists a perfect guide to start up the device : [M5StickC Quick Start - Arduino Win](https://docs.m5stack.com/#/en/quick_start/m5stickc/m5stickc_quick_start_with_arduino_Windows?id=_2-copy-the-following-esp32-boards-manager-url-to-additional-boards-manager-urls-hit-ok)

-finally this is the configuration that you need to compile the Arduino sketch of M5StickCDicesForMemoir44 for 1-8 Memoir'44 dices or M5StickCDices for usual 1-8 dices.
+Finally, this is the configuration that you need to compile the Arduino sketch of M5StickCDicesForMemoir44 for 1-8 Memoir'44 dices or M5StickCDices for usual 1-8 dices.

 Now only that you need is plug in the M5Stick whith the USB-C adaptor and load the program.